awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 1. In the **Cache Settings** area, you can set or clear **Enable Method Cache** or customize any other desired options\. \(This section is shown only if [stage\-level caching](#enable-api-gateway-caching) is enabled\.\)

-## Use Method or Integration Parameters as Cache Keys to Index Cached Responses<a name="enable-api-gateway-cache-keys"></a>
+## Use method or integration parameters as cache keys to index cached responses<a name="enable-api-gateway-cache-keys"></a>

  When a cached method or integration has parameters, which can take the form of custom headers, URL paths, or query strings, you can use some or all of the parameters to form cache keys\.
 API Gateway can cache the method's responses, depending on the parameter values used\.